edX Online

 What jobs can you get with an MBA?

-Financial and investment analyst$99,010
+Financial and investment analyst

-Project management specialist$98,580
+Project management specialist

-Training and development manager$125,040
+Training and development manager

 Source: BLS

-Which one is right for me: executive MBA vs. MBA?
+Which one is right for me: Executive MBA vs. MBA?

-Executive MBA and MBA programs offer similar curriculums, but the courses in an executive program may introduce more advanced concepts and vocabulary.
+Executive MBA and MBA programs offer similar curricula, but the courses in an executive program may introduce more advanced concepts and vocabulary.
 Executive MBA students are likely already well-acquainted with business fundamentals like accounting, marketing, and project management.
 Therefore, the coursework in these programs often focuses on higher-level strategic concepts like decision-making, leadership, and innovation.

 Get an EMBA if …

-• You have over 10 years of business or management experience
+• You have over 10 years of business or management experience.

-• You want flexible classes that fit with your work schedule
+• You want flexible classes that fit with your work schedule.

-• You prefer experiential learning
+• You prefer experiential learning.

-• You want to collaborate with your peers
+• You want to collaborate with your peers.

 Get an MBA if …

-• You have fewer than 10 years of business or management experience
+• You have fewer than 10 years of business or management experience.

-• You want to complete a full-time or accelerated 12-month MBA program
+• You want to complete a full-time or accelerated 12-month MBA program.

-• You prefer traditional graduate program coursework
+• You prefer traditional graduate program coursework.

-• You want to learn fundamental business practices or a specialization
+• You want to learn fundamental business practices or a specialization.

 A 2020 National Center for Education Statistics (NCES) survey found that the average cost of an MBA was around $17,058 per year.
 EMBA programs often cost more, especially at top business schools like the Wharton School, Kellogg School of Management, and Columbia Business School.
-The average cost of an executive MBA is higher than that of a traditional MBA because students often receive funding from their company or organization to complete an EMBA.
+The average cost of an executive MBA is higher than that of a traditional MBA because students often receive funding from their companies or organizations to complete an EMBA.

 Along with tuition, MBA students must pay for their learning materials and, in in-person programs, room and board.
 Affordable online MBA programs can help reduce the cost of an MBA education.
-Plus, many students take advantage of scholarship opportunities and student loans to fund their MBA educations.
+Plus, many students take advantage of scholarship opportunities and student loans to fund their MBA education.

-Frequently asked questions about executive MBA and MBA degrees
+FAQ about executive MBA and MBA degrees